OWASP/Top10/2017/en/0xA2-Authentication.md

 *Scenario #2:* Most authentication attacks occur due to the continued use of passwords as a sole factor.
 Common issues with passwords include password rotation and complexity requirements, which encourages users to use weak passwords they reuse everywhere.
 Organizations are strongly recommended to stop password rotation and complexity requirements as per NIST 800-63 and mandate the use of multi-factor authentication.

 *Scenario #3:* One the issues with storage of passwords is the use of plain text, reversibly encrypted passwords, and weakly hashed passwords (such as using MD5/SHA1 with or without a salt).
 GPU crackers are immensely powerful and cheap.
 A recent effort by a small group of researchers cracked [320 million passwords in less than three weeks](https://cynosureprime.blogspot.com.au/2017/08/320-million-hashes-exposed.html), including 60 character passwords.
-The solution to this is the use of adaptive modern hashing algorithms such as Argon2, with salting and sufficient workfactor to prevent the use of rainbow tables, word lists, and realistic recovery of even weak passwords.
+The solution to this is the use of adaptive modern hashing algorithms such as Argon2, with salting and sufficient work factor to prevent the use of rainbow tables, word lists, and realistic recovery of even weak passwords.

 ## References